turingschool/curriculum/source/projects/merchant.markdown

 Let’s start with just those three in our model.
 From your terminal:

 {% terminal %}
-$ rails generate model User provider:string uid:string name:string
+$ bin/rails generate model User provider:string uid:string name:string
 {% endterminal %}

-Then update the database with `rake db:migrate`.
+Then update the database with `bin/rake db:migrate`.

 ### Creating Actual Users